MRU-CSIS-3512-002-202504-PROJECT/updates/README.md

 ## Changelog

+### 2025-09-22
+- Updated compose.yml to have container names that won't conflict with lab/lec ones.

 ### 2025-09-21
 - Added config/php/php.ini
     - Introduced key/value to disables ability to use short php tags (`<? ?>).